NCAA men's tournament: Saintly siren song of the Sweet 16

 The East region not only lost 2-seed Kentucky but 1-seed Baylor fell as well.
 The Bears were knocked off by the North Carolina Tar Heels (26-9) in OT in the second round.

-The 8-seed Tar Heels nearly let that game slip away from them.
+The 8-seed Tar Heels nearly let that game slip away.
 Leading by 25 with 10:08 left, Baylor mounted a furious comeback, tying the game with 15 seconds left.

 Not a deep team, UNC was able to prevail in overtime.
 Brady Manek is averaging 27 points per game in the tournament, despite not playing the last 10:08 plus overtime due to an ejection thanks to a Flagrant 2 foul.